 Author: Manan Jain

-The world we live in has changed tremendously under the impetus of new and disruptive digital technologies.
+Our world is undergoing a rapid transformation under the impetus of new and disruptive digital technologies.
 Digitalization is reshaping the economy, spurring out newer business models and defining better ways of doing business.
 Banking, Trade, and Finance have seen drastic technology-led changes over the past years.
-Solutions like Core Banking Systems, ATMs, Digital Banking solutions, API Banking, etc. have not only made the operations of the financial institutions more efficient, but have also brought about cost savings, adding to the customer convenience, and creating a connected ecosystem of stakeholders in the payments supply chain.
-These advancements have been driving digital payments’ transformation, i.e. the migration of cash payments and card payments to payments made over digital channels, which include tokenized cards, stored value accounts, i.e. digital wallets and the cryptocurrencies.
+Solutions like Core Banking Systems, ATMs, Digital Banking solutions, API Banking, etc have not only made it easy for the financial institutions to operate but have also brought about cost savings, adding to the customer convenience.
+These solutions created a connected ecosystem of stakeholders in the payments supply chain.
+The advancements resulting from it have been driving digital payments’ transformation, i.e. the migration of cash payments and card payments to payments made over digital channels, which include tokenized cards, stored value accounts, i.e. digital wallets and the cryptocurrencies.

 The problem of volatility in the value of cryptocurrency also arises because these cryptocurrencies are not institutionalized, i.e. not backed by Banks or governments and the value is being determined by demand and supply.

 It is here that the role of Central Bank Digital Currency gains prominence, addressing the different limitations of the cryptocurrency.
 The Digital Currency discussed here is a digital token and a legal tender, in the form of cryptocurrency which is issued by the Central Bank.
 It would be the liability of the state, and not of a private firm.